Lee’s Ferry, Arizona

 Lee's Ferry was used as a crucial crossing point for pioneers traveling westward on the Mormon Road, as well as for miners, ranchers, and other settlers arriving in the area.

-Lee’s Ferry is renown for its boat launch on the Colorado river that is the starting portal for all major river rafting adventures into Grand Canyon National park.
+Lee’s Ferry is also renown for its boat launch on the Colorado river that is the starting portal for all major river rafting adventures into Grand Canyon National park.
 In addition, people with personal water craft (kayaks, canoes, etc.) and motor boats also have access to the 15 miles of river up to the base of Glen Canyon Dam.
 Al these attributes combined make the Lee’s Ferry recreation area one of my favorite destinations in Arizona for shooting Southwest landscapes and outdoor lifestyle & recreation photos and video footage.

 Things To Do At Lee’s ferry: Below are Lees Ferry related images and a list of some popular activities and fun things to do when visiting.
 In addition you will see some tips and suggestions where to explore and shoot photos at the Lee’s Ferry recreation area and nearby Marble Canyon.
 You can click on the images to see and purchase full-size versions.